vluz/fuse-posix/README.md

-# Summary of All Changes Made to Fix the FUSE-Rucio Driver to work with current LTS version
+# Summary of All Changes Made to Fix the FUSE-Rucio Driver to Work With Current LTS Version

 ## Problem 1: Broken Scope Listing